AdamRaberProfessional/C-plus-plus-project/readme.txt

 https://vimeo.com/507398461/674b95a8ea

-I didn't put a whole lot of time into this project - only about 20-30 minutes from learning C++ syntax to finishing this program (the bulk of my programming time has been going towards Viwards).
-The purpose of this project is to show that I can pick up languages easily.
-If I'm required to work on software that's written in a language I'm not familiar with, I'll be able to research and learn the new syntax and language-specific rules.
+My curriculum leaned more towards Python and away from C++.
+This is a very simple app, and there would still be a lot for me to learn if I were to start taking C++ seriously.
+The point of this app is to prove that I won't freeze up if I have to learn a new programming language.

+One difference from the video is that I now use ASCII values instead of the list of lowercase letters.